Andrew-Philpott/RockPaperScissors/README.md

 ## Specs

-- _Spec: The application should return "Tie" when the players choices match_
+- _Spec: The application should return "Draw" when the players choices match_

   - Input: "Rock" "Rock"
-  - Output: "Tie"
+  - Output: "Draw"

 - _Spec: The application should return -1 when a players choice isnt "Rock", "Scissors", or "Paper."_